endymion1818/deliciousreverie-2023/src/content/posts/better-type-safety-with-jsdoc.md

 }));
 ```

-However, we have to think a little bit differently with JSDoc.
+We have to think a little bit differently with JSDoc.
 However, we can have _more_ type safety with JSDoc:

 ```javascript
 const button = document.querySelector("button#my-button");